ikbaldotin/ikbaldotin/README.md

 My main tech stack is React, Next.js, Node.js, MongoDB, and Tailwind.
 I’m currently learning AI tools and integrations, but I’m not working professionally with AI yet — just exploring and improving step by step.

-I enjoy turning concepts into real projects, whether it’s a small UI component or a full-stack app.
+I enjoy turning concepts into real projects, whether it’s a small UI component or a full-stack web.

-Here you go — **converted into clean README-friendly Markdown** with proper formatting and spacing:

 ---

-## 🚀 What I Build
+## 🚀 What I Built

 * Full-stack web applications
 * APIs and backend services